webdiscus/pug-loader/README.md

 },
 ```

-> For more examples and info, see [pug filter :code](https://webdiscus.github.io/pug-loader/code.html).
+> For more information and examples, see [pug filter :code](https://webdiscus.github.io/pug-loader/pug-filters/code.html).

 <a id="filter-highlight" name="filter-highlight" href="#filter-highlight"></a>
 ### `:highlight`